khaledbashir/the11-dev/MASTER-GUIDE.md

 ---

-### ✅ FIXED: Knowledge Base Iframe Not Rendering
+### ✅ FIXED: AI Management Iframe Not Rendering (Previously "Knowledge Base")

 **Issue Identified:**
-Clicking the "Knowledge Base" link in the sidebar showed a blank white page.
+Clicking the "AI Management" link (formerly "Knowledge Base") in the sidebar showed a blank white page.
 The iframe was present but not rendering properly, destroying user trust in the application.

 **Root Cause:**
 - Iframe had conflicting CSS: `rounded-lg border border-gray-200 bg-white` (light theme CSS in dark app)